ALEX BROD.

 A fresh capital raise pays for a marketing team and new campaigns.
 Traffic and signups spike, creating the illusion of traction.

 By the time the board recognizes the crisis, the disease is two years old.
-The rot started the day you decided not to decide who this was for.
+CB Insights found that 42% of startups fail because there is no market need.
+Founders build products without identifying a specific buyer and asking who this is actually for.
+The rot started the day you decided not to decide.

 The Pain is the New Grind

-Waze founder Uri Levine titled his book Fall in Love with the Problem, Not the Solution.
+Waze founder Uri Levine titled his book Fall in Love with the Problem, Not the Solution for a reason.
 Name a specific problem using the exact language of the person experiencing it.
 The people carrying that pain will find you.
 They will explain exactly what they need.

 AI makes building software nearly free.
+GitHub's research shows developers complete coding tasks 55% faster with AI tools.
 Anyone can ship code.
 The scarcity has shifted entirely to problem discovery.
 The work is identifying a sharp pain and describing it back with enough precision that the person experiencing it stops and thinks: that's me.

 The pain is the new grind.